-Would You Rather? is both a classic ice breaker game and a powerful educational activity.
+Would You Rather? is both a classic icebreaker game and a powerful educational activity.
 I find that many teachers are aware of Would You Rather?, but have not considered how it can be used academically.

 The rules are simple.
-The teacher offers 2 different choices and each student must indicate their preferred option.
+The teacher offers 2 different choices, and each student must indicate their preferred option.
 Students may not answer “both” or “neither”; they must fully commit to one of the two choices.

 Sure, students could respond on the chat feature or in a poll, but I am proposing an option that is far more engaging.
 This game has the potential to actively engage your entire class.
-Here are 4 simple steps to play in your virtual class:
+Here are 4 simple steps to play in your virtual class.

 It is literally that easy to engage your entire class in a fun game of virtual Would You Rather?
 A quick Google search will uncover hundreds of great questions to use with your students.
 Here are a few of my favorites: